Open-EO/openeo.org/documentation/1.0/python/index.md

 We want to produce a monthly RGB composite of Sentinel 1 backscatter data over the area of Vienna, Austria for three months in 2017.
 This can be used for classification and crop monitoring.
 It is also one of the Use Cases defined for the openEO project ([see proposal](https://zenodo.org/record/1065474#.Xql0cfmxVhE)).

-First, we connect to the backend and authenticate ourselves via basic authentication.
+First, we connect to the backend and authenticate ourselves via Basic authentication.

 ```python
 import openeo